-- 4 childcare centers supported

-- 1,500 people with disabilities supported

-- 4 schools for people with special needs supported
+• 1,500 people with disabilities supported • 4 schools for people with special needs supported

-TAQA TAQA Arabia
+TAQA

 - TAQA Arabia has developed the TAQA International Master's program to fully support the post-graduate studies of students in the field of renewable energy. - As of December 2022, TAQA Arabia had provided a total of two scholarships to qualified Egyptian students.